 So where does movement fit-in with a subset of the population that has inherently poor proprioception, lax connective tissues, greater end-ranges of joint-motion, and that experiences frequent subluxations and musculoskeletal pain?

 Before going into the why or what of movement for the hypermobile population, it’s important to touch on the barriers that get in the way of moving; namely, deconditioning and kinesiophobia.

-One of the greatest challenges encountered with Hypermobility Ehlers-Danlos Syndrome is that the diagnosis can often come at such a point that people have removed a significant amount of movement from their lives due to pain.
+One of the greatest challenges encountered with hEDS and HSD is that the diagnosis can often come at such a point that people have removed a significant amount of movement from their lives due to pain and fear.
 Movement itself then becomes associated with further anxiety and fear, the extreme of which is known as kinesiophobia:

 "An excessive, irrational, and debilitating fear of physical movement and activity resulting from a feeling of vulnerability due to painful injury or reinjury” - Kori S, Miller R, Todd D. Kineisiophobia: a new view of chronic pain behavior.
 Pain Manag.

 Both Kinesiophobia and Deconditioning present as relevant risk factors to increasing central pain sensitization or complications with comorbidities across other bodily systems.
 Deconditioning alone can result in general whole-body weakening, worsening proprioception, increased autonomic disturbances or GI issues, and introduces a significant risk of cumulative injuries (dislocations, subluxations, etc).
 In no uncertain terms, a healthy nervous system relies on movement to thrive: To accomplish sound movement, we require conscious awareness and need to establish a sense of safety within our bodies.